 Graduation Requirements

 All students receiving degrees are encouraged to attend to celebrate their academic achievements by participating in the graduation commencement ceremony.
-Candidates for graduation must initiate a petition for graduation and pay all fees at least four months prior to the annual commencement date.
-Petitions are available in the College Office.
+Candidates for graduation must initiate a

 All students MUST satisfy the following requirements to earn the Associate's degree.